yarosazonov/vps-vpn/README.md

-# Hello, this is a backend for WireGuard in Python and Go!
+# Hello, this is a backend toolset for WireGuard in Python

 ## Architecture